zendesk/sdk_unity_plugin/README.md

 Notifications are a complex, OS-dependent feature.
 We provide the interfaces for enabling and disabling push.
 To handle incoming push messages you will need to configure the Urban Airship Unity SDK or the GCM / APNS SDKs.

+### Request Updates API

+In version 1.10.0.1 of the Support SDK, the [Request Updates API](https://developer.zendesk.com/embeddables/docs/android/show_open_requests#check-for-updates-on-your-requests) was added to allow querying for updates on requests without having to start the UI.
+Please note that the API is disabled when push notifications are enabled.
+Push integration should remove the need to query for request updates.

+See `ZDKRequestProvider.cs` for the Request Updates methods: `GetUpdatesForDevice` and `MarkRequestAsRead`.

 ## Interface customization

 ### iOS